Frequently Asked Questions

 What sales are affected by the Hospitality Fee for convenience stores and grocery stores?

-All food and/or beverage sales prepared or modified as a meal for immediate consumption.
+All food and/or beverage sales are prepared or modified as a meal for immediate consumption.

 What are some examples of prepared and/or modified food and beverages covered by the Hospitality Fee old by convenience stores and grocery stores?